-Remove any attachments from the windrower as outlined in your John Deere Owner's / Operator's manual.
+Remove any attachments that would interfere with the swather from the windrower as outlined in your John Deere Operator's manual.

-Mark the hoses before you remove them, so you can re-connect them correctly later.
+Mark the hoses before removing them from the motor, so you can identify them correctly for reassembly.

 Installing Quick Couplers